 What makes Dineen's tactics so confusing is the fact that he wouldn't break up the line of Tomas Fleischmann, Stephen Weiss and Versteeg even if someone was holding a gun to his head.
 Early in the season this line was the best in the NHL and kept the Panthers in games when they couldn't get secondary scoring.
 Late in the season, it's been the exact opposite; Florida relies on secondary scoring to come through because the top line simply can't create enough scoring chances.
 When Versteeg missed several games to injury, many thought the Panthers were shot until he returned.
 However, since returning Dineen has had all three players back on a line and wouldn't you know it; the offense goes dry and the team takes a step back.

 It's all speculation at this point, but I get the feeling Dineen and Dale Tallon aren't on the same page when it comes to Scottie Upshall and Wojtek Wolski.
 These are two guys Dineen hasn't had much experience with since most of Upshall's season has been lost to injury and Wolski was brought over in a trade.
 Wolski has a history of performing well late in the season and became a force for the Panthers for all of ten games before Dineen started cutting his ice time.
 Upshall?
 Well Scottie's seen his best days sitting on the third line for the entire season.
-Back before his hernia surgery, this was acceptable because the top line was producing well and Dineen was trying hard to build secondary scoring with Marcel Goc behind Flash-Weiss-Versteeg.
+Back before his hernia surgery, this was acceptable because the top line was producing well and Dineen was trying hard to build secondary scoring with Tomas Kopecky and Marcel Goc behind Flash-Weiss-Versteeg.
 However now that the top line is washed up and the Panthers forwards as a whole look terrible, there is absolutely no reason not to at least bump Upshall to the third line where he can get some notable ice-time with quality players.
 Whether you think he's overpaid or not, Tallon didn't sign Upshall to play with John Madden and Krys Barch.
 And Tallon didn't trade for Wolski so Dineen could bench him during a scoring streak.
-When scoring is so abysmal, Dineen doesn't have the lee-way to make examples out of his players, even if they're not performing up to par.and
+When scoring is so abysmal, Dineen doesn't have the lee-way to make examples out of his players, even if they're not performing up to par.

 So take these points as you will, but remember that before we grab pitchforks and torches; Kevin Dineen is still a rookie coach and these criticisms fall under the umbrella of rookie mistakes.
 As the offseason draws near, Dineen will have a full season under his belt and time to reflect upon what needs to happen for his lineup to recapture the dynamic drive fans saw early in the season.
 This is where the beauty of Tallon's four year contract come in; instead of having massive turnover like last year, the core will still be intact and Dineen won't have to start from scratch again.
 Flash won't be leaving Florida for greener pastures and Upshall has a chance to redeem himself after a lost season.
 The bright side of all of this is that Dineen doesn't have to make the same mistakes again to learn from, and coasting to the finish line is enough for his team to make the playoffs.
 No one's marching in the streets calling for Dineen's head, but there are small changes that need to be made to improve his lineup on the eve of the playoffs.